+\begin{example}[(Preference-based IV, MIMIC-III data)] For example, the work of \citet{Brookhart2007} discusses the use of preference-based IVs.
+They assume that different healthcare providers, at the level of geographic regions, hospitals, or individual physicians, have different preferences on how medical procedures are performed.
+Then preference-based IVs are variables that represent the variation in these healthcare providers.
+In the context of sepsis management by applying RL \citep{komorowski2018artificial} on the MIMIC-III dataset \citep{johnson2016mimic}, the effect of doses of intravenous fluids and vasopressors ($X$) on the health status of patients ($Y$) is likely to be confounded by unrecorded severity level of comorbidities.
+Then a physician's preference for prescribing vasopressors ($Z$) is a potentially valid IV since it affects directly the actual doses given ($X$), but is unlikely to affect the next-stage health status through other causes of $Y$. \end{example}

-We summarize three aspects of offline medical datasets often encountered by RL practitioners: (i) there is a large amount of logged data where the actual effects of medical treatment on patient's health are confounded, (ii) the potential presence of a valid IV has been argued for in the biostatistics and epidemiology literature, and (iii) it is expensive or unethical to do experimentation and then inspect the actual performance of a target treatment policy.
-We ask We answer this question affirmatively.
-We formulate the sequential decision-making process in the presence of both IVs and UCs through a model we termed Confounded Markov Decision Process with Instrumental Variables (CMDP-IV).
+We summarize three aspects of offline sequential datasets often encountered by RL practitioners: (i) there is a large amount of logged data where the actual effects of action on the outcome are confounded, (ii) a valid IV is, in some situations, available, and (iii) it is expensive or unethical to do experimentation and then inspect the actual performance of a target policy.
+We ask

+We answer this question affirmatively.
+We formulate the sequential decision-making process in the presence of both IVs and UCs through a model that we call Confounded Markov Decision Process with Instrumental Variables (CMDP-IV).
 We then propose an IV-aided Value Iteration (IVVI) algorithm to recover the optimal policy through a model-based approach.
-Our contribution is threefold. \textbf{First}, under the additive UC assumption, we derive a conditional moment restriction through which we point identify transition dynamics. \textbf{Second}, we reformulate the conditional moment restriction as a primal-dual optimization problem, and propose an estimation procedure that enjoys computational and statistical efficiency jointly. \textbf{Finally}, we show that the sample complexity of recovering an $\epsilon$-optimal policy using observational data with IVs is $O(\muIV^{-4}\muB^{-2.5}H^4d_x\epsilon^{-2})$, where $0< \muIV< 1$ quantifies the strength of the IV, $\mu_B$ is the minimum eigenvalue of the dual feature covariance matrix, quantifying the compatibility of the dual linear function space and the IV, $H$ is the horizon of the MDP, and $d_x$ is the dimension of states.
-To the best of our knowledge, this is the first sample complexity result for an IV-aided offline RL.
+Our contribution is threefold.
+First, under the additive UC assumption, we derive a conditional moment restriction through which we point identify transition dynamics.
+Second, we reformulate the conditional moment restriction as a primal-dual optimization problem and propose an estimation procedure that enjoys computational and statistical efficiency jointly.
+Finally, we show that the sample complexity of recovering an $\epsilon$-optimal policy using observational data with IVs is $O(\muIV^{-4}\muB^{-2.5}H^4d_x\epsilon^{-2})$, where $0< \muIV< 1$ quantifies the strength of the IV, $\mu_B$ is the minimum eigenvalue of the dual feature covariance matrix, quantifying the compatibility of the dual linear function space and the IV, $H$ is the horizon of the MDP, and $d_x$ is the dimension of states.
+To the best of our knowledge, this is the first result on sample complexity for an IV-aided offline RL.